 Again, the context here is not a comparison of women and men, nor is there a direct statement that women are less intelligent than men.

 The obvious thrust of the verse is that everyone can attain the supreme spiritual perfection through bhakti-yoga.
 Even those who are not qualified for other paths of yoga — those with a sinful family background (pāpa-yonaya), those who are mothers/ women (striya), those who are money-minded (vaiśya), and those who are simpletons (śūdra).

 We must note that there is no mention of intelligence in this verse.
 These classes of people are disqualified from other paths of yoga for reason which may or may not include intelligence.
-Mothers and the money-minded, for example, are simply too busy and distracted to practice karma or jñāna-yogas.
-Simple laborers lack the intellect.
-Those without culture (pāpa-yonaya) lack the inspiration.
+On the whole, mothers/housewives and the money-minded, for example, are simply too busy and distracted to do the study and discipline required for jñāna-yoga.
+On the whole, simple laborers lack intellect.
+And, on the whole, those without culture (pāpa-yonaya) lack the inspiration.